ehharding/science-center/README.md

 This project adopts the Science Center [code of conduct][].

 Any person who wants to contribute to the Science Center is welcome!
-Please read the [contribution guidelines][] to better understand the structure of the respository.
+Please read the [contributor guide][] to better understand the structure of the repository.

 > \[!NOTE]\
 > We recommend a read of the Relevant Links below before attempting code changes.
 This includes dependency, content, and